How To Use Massage Gun Attachments

 Here’s why:

-2. The correct attachment selection can optimize a massage gun’s effectiveness, speeding up the recovery time, and alleviating muscle pain.
+2. The correct attachment selection can optimize a massage gun’s effectiveness, speeding up the recovery time and alleviating muscle pain.
 A case in point is when we have had to drop some good massagers because they had terrible attachments.
-Think Sharper Image massager for example, which only has hard plastic attachments.
+Think of the Sharper Image massager, which only has hard plastic attachments.
 We just talked about Hypervolt Go 2, which only has the flat and bullet attachments, both of which are hard plastic.

 3. The right attachment selection also means no skin irritation (yes, it can happen – learn why and what to do here), customized massage intensity, or a less harmful experience.